 - Self-Regulatory Skills: The last area of focus is on how your child recovers from strong emotions and uncomfortable sensations, a skill called self-regulation.
 Does your child have command over his body?
 How does this change when he is frustrated?
 How long is his attention span?
 Does he have issues with anxiety or hyperactivity?
 Does he withdraw under stress?
 Are his self-regulation cues being misread by his teachers and peers as obstinance or defiance?

-When do you do Home Observations or provide In-Home Support?
+When do you do Home Observations?

 If a child does not attend a school or is having a problem specific to the home environment, I will perform an in-home observation.
 The focus of the in-home observation is the quality of interactions between the parent and child, and other members of the family.
 I may suggest an activity to do together or watch as the family carries on their daily routine.
 Does the parent-child relationship appear strained?
 Is it marked by frustration and strife, or is it harmonious?
 Are family members deriving satisfaction from one another?
 What are the strengths of the family?
 Do family members appear securely attached?
 Or is attachment insecure or disorganized?